 In Scotland and globally, the tide has started to turn against synthetic meshes used as implants during surgery.
 Although these are still widely used in inguinal hernia surgeries, the product has received negative publicity due to the extreme complications suffered by a large number of patients after surgery.
 Not only has hernia mesh proven to be dangerous, but there have also been grave problems with mesh used to treat pelvic organ prolapse.
 The complications from this product were so severe that the FDA ordered the pelvic mesh product to be taken off the market.
 Some of the negative perceptions of hernia mesh have resulted from the problems experienced by women who received transvaginal mesh.

-Extended Statute of limitations for Global Bard / Davol Mesh victims
+Extended Statute of limitations for Scotland Bard / Davol Mesh victims

 Many Scottish victim’s are unaware that global / international victims who had Bard / Davol hernia mesh implanted in them, may be able get an extended statute of limitations in a certain jurisdiction in the United States.
 This means that a Scottish hernia mesh victim could potentially file a Bard/ Davol hernia mesh lawsuit over 10 years after the mesh was implanted!
 A victim from Scotland or the United Kingdom (UK) could filed a lawsuit in The United States many years after Bard hernia mesh complications commenced and even after an applicable statute of limitations expired.
 Contact us to find out more information.

 Extreme mesh complications in Scotland victims

 Now, the media has picked up on reports of the thousands of lawsuits that have been filed against the manufacturers of polypropylene hernia mesh.
 Attorneys have been flooding the airwaves with advertisements asking people to come forward with possible claims for compensation after hernia surgeries and have found no shortage of clients in response.